-The adjusted measures for fiscal 2020 exclude the impact of \$10.0 million of asset impairment charges; \$0.4 million of CEO separation charges; \$7.6 million of amortization of debt discount on the Company's convertible senior notes and a net credit of \$0.9 million of certain professional service and legal fees and related (credits) costs.
-The asset impairment charges related primarily to the impairment of certain retail locations resulting from underperformance and expected store closures and, to a lesser extent, impairment charges related to goodwill associated with the Company's China retail reporting unit and impairment charges related to certain operating lease right-of-use assets.
+The adjusted measures for fiscal 2020 exclude the impact of asset impairment charges of \$10.0 million, \$7.6 million of amortization of debt discount on the Company's convertible senior notes; net credit of certain professional service, legal fees and related net credits of \$0.9 million, and separation charges of \$0.4 million.
+The asset impairment charges related primarily to the impairment of certain retail locations resulting from under-performance and expected store closures, and, to a lesser extent, impairment charges related to goodwill associated with the Company's China retail reporting unit and impairment charges related to certain operating lease right-of-use assets.
+Certain professional service, legal fees and related net credits were primarily due to amounts which the Company otherwise would not have incurred as part of its business operations.
 During fiscal 2020, the Company recorded \$0.4 million in separation-related charges related to the departure of our former CEO.
 These charges mainly related to non-cash stock-based compensation expense resulting from changes in expected performance conditions of certain previously granted stock awards that were no longer subject to service vesting requirements after his departure.
-Certain professional service and legal fees and related (credits) costs were primarily due to amounts which the Company otherwise would not have incurred as part of its business operations.
 These items resulted in a combined \$9.1 million impact (after considering the related tax benefit as well as the impact from changes in the tax law on deferred taxes in certain tax jurisdictions, net tax settlements and adjustments to specific uncertain tax positions totaling \$8.1 million), or an unfavorable \$0.12 per share impact during fiscal 2020.
 Net earnings attributable to Guess?, Inc. were \$96.0 million and diluted earnings per common share were \$1.33 for fiscal 2020.
 Excluding the impact of these items, adjusted net earnings attributable to Guess?, Inc. were \$105.0 million and adjusted diluted earnings per common share were \$1.45 for fiscal 2020.